OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

      fibonacci.makeflow                    # The Makeflow file
      submit_makeflow_to_local_condor.sh    # The shell script to execute the makeflow file as a local condor job

-The file `fibonacci.bash` is the job script and the file `fibonacci.makeflow` describes the make rules.
+`fibonacci.makeflow` is the makeflow file that contains the make rules.  `fibonacci.bash` is the job script which generates the Fibonacci sequence for a given integer .

-The script `fibonacci.bash` takes an integer as an input argument and generates the Fibonacci sequence.
 For example,

      $ ./fibonacci.bash 6